Banner image

 Multi-Sport Paine

 Trek, bike, kayak and horse ride in the Torres del Paine National Park whilst staying in an eco-friendly luxury dome camp.
-This all-inclusive trip takes you on an action-packed adventure to Cerro Paine, Laguna Azul, River Grey and Lake Nordenskjöld, accompanied by an expert guide, showing you the park's highlights in an enjoyable and dynamic fashion.
+This all-inclusive trip takes you on an action-packed adventure to the famous Towers, Laguna Azul, River Grey and Lake Nordenskjöld, accompanied by an expert guide, showing you the park's highlights in an enjoyable and dynamic fashion.

 Please send me the full itinerary for